MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 ### Assigning least privileged permissions with lifecycle workflows

 The managed identity can be directly authorized for the resume call within the custom extension settings.
-Lifecycle workflows automatically sets this up for you during the custom extension creation process.
+Lifecycle workflows automatically set this up for you during the custom extension creation process.
 For more information, see: [Response authorization](lifecycle-workflow-extensibility.md#response-authorization).

 ### Assigning least privileged permissions with other services and scenarios

-If you need to authorize the Logic App to call other services integrated with Microsoft Entra, such as other Microsoft Graph APIs, consider that the managed identity can also get privileges through role assignments in various role-based access control systems, which often allows you to follow the principle of least privilege.
-Non-exhaustive list of examples include:
+If you need to authorize the Logic App to call other services integrated with Microsoft Entra, such as other Microsoft Graph APIs, consider that the managed identity can also get privileges through role assignments in various role-based access control systems, which often allow you to follow the principle of least privilege.
+Nonexhaustive list of examples include:

 - If your Entitlement Management custom extension needs to query additional information from Entitlement Management you can assign the Logic App one of the [roles](entitlement-management-delegate.md) in Entitlement Management, such as catalog reader, for a given catalog.
 This allows you to reduce the permissions and scope compared to the tenant-wide EntitlementManagement.Read.All and/or EntitlementManagement.ReadWrite.All application permissions.
-- If you want to use a Lifecycle Workflow custom extension to generate a temporary access pass opposed to the [built-in task](lifecycle-workflow-tasks.md#generate-temporary-access-pass-and-send-via-email-to-users-manager), you can assign the managed identity the authentication administrators Microsoft Entra built-in role scoped to an administrative unit, opposed to assigning it the UserAuthenticationMethod.ReadWrite.All application permissions which would drastically increase the blast radius if the Logic App would get compromised.
+- If you want to use a Lifecycle Workflow custom extension to generate a temporary access pass opposed to the [built-in task](lifecycle-workflow-tasks.md#generate-temporary-access-pass-and-send-via-email-to-users-manager), you can assign the managed identity the authentication administrators Microsoft Entra built-in role scoped to an administrative unit, opposed to assigning it the UserAuthenticationMethod.ReadWrite.All application permissions, which would drastically increase the blast radius if the Logic App would get compromised.

 For more information regarding Microsoft Graph authorization, see: [Get access without a user](/graph/auth-v2-service).